Sulphur Bath in Tbilisi: What Is It Really Like?

 What extras are worth paying for?

-Some bathhouses offer a massage or a kisi scrub.
-My understanding is that the traditional thing to do is get a kisi scrub.
-It is definitely an experience in itself and only costs an extra 10 GEL (about £3).
+Some bathhouses offer a massage or a kisi scrub, and my understanding is that the traditional thing to do.
+It is definitely an experience in itself and only costs an extra 10 GEL.
 Do not sign up for this thinking that you are going to get a spa treatment.
 It is rough and shocking, but your skin will feel soft and smooth by the end of the ten minutes.
 Find my kisi scrub experience at the end of this post.

 Things to bear in mind